jesgs/mangapress-gallery/README.md

 * Contributors: Jess Green
 * License: GPLv2

-Turns Manga+Press into an image galery
+Turns Manga+Press into an image gallery

 ## Description
 Manga+Press Gallery Edition allows a user to turn the comic pages into individual galleries.
 The ability to navigate between each post still exists.